simplevisa/api-docs/source/includes/_endpoints.md

 Parameter     | Description
 ------------- | -----------------------------------------------------
-nationalities | The [ISO 3166-1 alpha-3](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) code of the traveler's nationalities, separated by a comma. destination | The [ISO 3166-1 alpha-3](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) code of the traveler's destination country.
+nationalities | The [ISO 3166-1 alpha-3](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) code of the traveler's nationalities, separated by a comma if multiple nationalities exists. destination | The [ISO 3166-1 alpha-3](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) code of the traveler's destination country.

 ## Prepare an application